Walk Around Town Lake

 Visit A Famous Overlook

-This list could continue on for a long time with all the things to do in Austin, especially outdoors, but I end this list with those sometimes-overlooked gems: the overlooks.
+This list could continue on and on with all the things to do in Austin, especially outdoors, but I end this list with those sometimes-overlooked gems: the overlooks.
 The two that I tend to visit and bring my guests to are the 360 Bridge Overlook and Mt.
-Bonnell, both amazing options with a short hike and an amazing view (if you know of more please leave a comment for others to see).
+Bonnell, both fantastic options with a short hike and a breathtaking view (if you know of more, please leave a comment for others to see).
 Both of these places are outdoors, beautiful, fun, and have a great view of the city.
-Catch one of these at sunrise and you’re in for a real treat.
+Catch one of these at sunrise, and you’re in for a real treat.